1. Actual scripts are unimportant.

 Have your “artist” go into re-hab.
 Throw in some mess about childhood issues and just wanting to be loved, whatever.
 Wait a few months and then stage the “artist’s” release from treatment as something more important than a presidential election.
 Which, sadly, it probably will be.
 If all goes well with your artist’s “sorry-not-sorry” press conference, you’ll be back at the top of the charts within seconds.

 But keep an eye on the dimwits you have rehired for the fake audience, shedding bogus tears and thanking Jesus for the artist’s immaculate redemption.
 They may be slow, but they are desperate.
 Yearning, secretly plotting against the artist, releasing private emails to Wikileaks and working with the Russian government.
-There is nothing more dangerous than an unqualified, untalented dimwit with delusions of grandeur who will say or do anything to get what he wants, especially if he has millions of clueless followers on Twitter.
+There is nothing more dangerous than an unqualified, untalented dimwit with delusions of grandeur who will say or do anything to get what he wants, especially if he has millions of clueless followers on social media.
+(Rhymes with “Stump”.)

-Previously published, many moons ago, in “The Sound and the Fury”.
-Mildly updated for this post.
+Previously published, mildly updated for this post.
 Story behind the photo: An interior shot of one of the cars at the “Cadillac Ranch” art installation outside Amarillo, Texas.
 It has nothing to do with music and it’s not clear what you’re looking at, which is the point of this entire post…